 When we come out the other side, it’s important to be clear on what remediation programs need to be prioritised to get back to the previous security posture, or indeed to revise or surpass it based on lessons learned.
 There will also be an opportunity to keep some of the changes that have been made.

 For example, why roll back all remote working capabilities?
 It could be highly beneficial for some of these to stay in place for business continuity planning and to reduce operational risk in future.
 However, it’s likely that some changes made in haste (necessarily) may need to be reviewed and refined – investing in tracking these now, and achieving clarity about where improvements will be needed, is crucial for saving time later.

 Maintaining a controls monitoring program at this time is a valuable investment as it can help security and business leaders alike navigate the uncharted waters in which we find ourselves.
 It can provide an up-to-date, accurate view of security status in changing times, help keep in line with regulatory reporting requirements, and facilitate prioritisation of clean-up and retrospectives when the pressure has eased.

 And the positive note in all this is that there’s never a better time to start than today.
 Even identifying 2-3 key controls based on your remote working maturity or areas in which you’ve experienced the most rapid change in working practices can be so helpful.
 Beginning to track measures for these now will pay dividends in the coming months and well after the crisis has passed.

-If you’re interested in joining the conversation around continuous monitoring in uncertain times, please get in touch to join one of our upcoming Lunchtime Learn sessions.
+If you’re interested in joining the conversation around continuous monitoring in uncertain times, please get in touch to join our upcoming webinar.